DSU-Digital-Sound-Design/s-25-dad-322-audio-production-II/content/posts/week-6/compression-lab.md

 ### Step 3: Voice Compression

-- Add a vocal sample to the project.
 - Apply compression to the vocal track, experimenting with different compressors and settings to achieve a balanced and polished sound.

 ### Step 4: Comparison and Analysis